MinPyaeKyaw/shadcn-admin-starter-template/README.md

 - A highly customizable and performant data table is integrated using **TanStack Table**.
 - Features include pagination, sorting, filtering, and flexible layouts to accommodate various types of data.

-### 4. Form Integration using React Hook Form
+### 4. Form Integration and Validation using React Hook Form and Zod

 - Form handling is managed by **React Hook Form**, which offers seamless validation, error handling, and state management for form inputs.
-- It's designed to handle complex form structures and integrates well with custom input components, making it easy to manage form state.
+- **Zod** is used for form validation schemas, ensuring the form data adheres to strict types and structures.
+- Together, they provide a robust solution for managing form state and ensuring the correctness of user input.

 ### 5. Modal and Toast Notifications